petrvanblokland/DesignDesignSpace/DDS-scales-programming_coding.md

 These hints are by no means a boundary.
 But they help to focus on what the essential parts of this exercise are.
 Too many unknowns in the process will confuse.

 ### Feedback
 Feedback on code is relatively simple.
-If it runs in DrawBot without errors, then that is a big first step.
+If it runs in **DrawBotApp** without errors, then that is a big first step.
 Check the result to your sketches, is it what you intended as outcome?
 Then ask others for feedback and think beforehand what questions you would ask.
 Instead of **Do you like it?**, you probably get more feedback from **Would you recognize these pages as part of one identity?**.